-The Council's activities expose it to a variety of financial risks:
+The council's activities expose it to a variety of financial risks:

-• Credit risk - the possibility that other parties might fail to pay amounts due to the Council

-• Liquidity risk - the possibility that the Council might not have funds available to meet its commitments to make payments

-• Market risk - the possibility that financial loss might arise for the Council as a result of changes in such measures as interest rates, inflation rates and stock market movements
+- · Credit risk the possibility that other parties might fail to pay amounts due to the council - Liquidity risk the possibility that the council might not have funds available to meet its commitments to make payments - Market risk the possibility that financial loss might arise for the council as a result of changes in such measures as interest rates, inflation rates and stock market movements

-The Council's overall risk management programme focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the resources available to fund services.
+The council's overall risk management programme focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the resources available to fund services.

-The Council has a risk management strategy and a corporate risk register is in place which is reported to Audit Committee on a quarterly basis.
+The council has a risk management strategy and a corporate risk register is in place which is reported to Audit Committee on a quarterly basis.
 All significant projects are also supported with risk registers.
 Operational type risks are dealt with through normal business dialogue.
 Risk is a standing agenda item on the Corporate Management Team agenda and all committee reports have a risk implications box.

-Risk management is carried out by the Treasury Officer under policies approved by the Executive Committee within the Treasury Management Strategy.
+Risk management is carried out by the Treasury Officer under policies approved by full council within the Treasury Management Strategy.
 The Treasury Management Policy and Strategy covers all areas of risk management, including liquidity, interest rates and credit.
-The latest Treasury Management Strategy went to Council on 18 February 2016 and can be found using the following web link:
+The Treasury management strategy is approved annually by council.
+Below is the strategy setting approach for 2017/2018 and for 2018/2019 the strategy approved on the 20 February 2018.